life0fun/omdotster/README.md

-# dots
+# dots with OM

-This is a fork from bhauman's dotster.
 Dotster is a game implemented in ClojureScript using the Core.async library.

 [See the blog post explaining the game](http://rigsomelight.com/2013/08/12/clojurescript-core-async-dots-game.html)